 ABOUT STATE REPRESENTATIVE MORGAN MEYER

-Chairman Morgan Meyer is a vocal leader when it comes to fiscal responsibility, public education, and keeping our communities safe.
-First elected in 2014 and now in his sixth term as a State Representative, Morgan serves as Chair of the House Ways and Means Committee.
+Chairman Morgan Meyer is a proven leader on fiscal responsibility, public education, and public safety.
+First elected in 2014 and now serving his sixth term in the Texas House, Morgan Meyer currently chairs the House Ways & Means Committee.

-During his time in the legislature, Chairman Meyer has become a go-to leader for laws that protect our children against human trafficking and sex crimes.
-He has authored and led to pass Texas’ most comprehensive laws on trafficking, including expanding the definition of trafficking and making it easier to charge and prosecute human traffickers.
-For this work, Chairman Meyer was awarded the “Protect Her Award” from New Friends New Life, a leading advocate for exploited women and children.
-Additionally, for his work in support of prosecutors who hold these criminals accountable, he was awarded the “Law & Order Award” from the Texas District and County Attorneys Association.
-Morgan has also been recognized by The Family Place, receiving the “Legislative Impact Award” for coauthoring a bill that creates a violent offender database that lists individuals convicted of two or more violent crimes, including assault, sexual assault, aggravated sexual assault, and stalking.
+Throughout his legislative career, Chairman Meyer has become a leading voice in protecting children and strengthening public safety.
+He has authored and passed Texas’ most comprehensive human trafficking laws, expanding the definition of trafficking and making it easier to prosecute traffickers and predators.
+For this work, he received the “Protect Her Award” from New Friends New Life, a leading advocate for exploited women and children.
+He has also been recognized by the Texas District and County Attorneys Association with its “Law & Order Award” for his support of prosecutors, and by The Family Place with the “Legislative Impact Award” for coauthoring legislation that created a violent offender database targeting repeat violent criminals.

-As the only member of the Public Education Committee from North Texas in 2019, Chairman Meyer played an instrumental role in the passage of HB 3, the transformative school finance bill.
-In addition to increasing the per-student daily allotment, reducing statewide recapture, funding essential programs like Pre-K, dyslexia identification and dual-language learning, HB 3 delivered hundreds of millions of dollars to school districts in HD 108 over the biennium through new funds and reduced recapture.
+As the only North Texas member of the House Public Education Committee in 2019, Chairman Meyer played a key role in passing HB 3, the landmark school finance reform bill.
+HB 3 increased the per-student allotment, reduced recapture, and invested in priorities such as Pre-K, dyslexia identification, and dual-language education.
+The bill delivered hundreds of millions of dollars to school districts in House District 108 over the biennium through new funding and reduced recapture, strengthening local schools while providing long-term property tax relief.

 Upholding conservative principles, he has earned awards such as “Conservative Champion” by the Texas Conservative Coalition, “Exemplary Conservative Lawmaker” by the Conservative Roundtable of Texas, “Champion for Free Enterprise” by the Texas Association of Business, “Legislative Hero” by the Texas Access to Justice Foundation for his commitment to fighting for access to justice, “Friend of the Taxpayer” by Americans for Prosperity, Texas Chapter, and “Conservative Achievement” by the American Conservative Union Foundation.
 He’s also been awarded “Guardian of Small Business” by the National Federation of Small Businesses for his leadership on property tax relief.